box/developer.box.com/content/pages/index.md

     </Tile>
     <Tile type="architecture" title="5.
 Create an architecture pattern"
       href="/guides/getting-started/architecture-patterns/">
-      We always recommended putting pen to paper and drawing out your solution.
+      We always recommend putting pen to paper and drawing out your solution.
       Have a look at the most common architecture patterns to get inspired!
     </Tile>
     <Tile type="create" title="6.
 Create the application"